GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-84/index.md

 App icon shortcuts make it easy for users to quick start common tasks within your app.
 For example, compose a new tweet, send a message, or see their notifications.
-They’re supported in Chrome for Android.
+They're supported in Chrome for Android.

 These shortcuts are invoked by long pressing the app icon on Android.
 Adding a shortcut to your PWA is easy,  create a new `shortcuts` property in your web